FEUP-LTW-2023/project-ltw14g06/README.md

 - [x] PDO/SQLite

 - The website should be as secure as possible.
-- [ ] SQL Injection prevention
+- [x] SQL Injection prevention
-- [ ] XSS attack protection
+- [x] XSS attack protection
 - [ ] CSRF attack protection
-- [ ] Sound password storage principles
+- [x] Sound password storage principles

 - Others
-- [ ] The code should be organized and consistent
-- [ ] The design does not need to be top-notch but should be clean and consistent throughout the site.
+- [x] The design does not need to be top-notch but should be clean and consistent throughout the site.
-- [ ] It should also work on mobile devices.
+- [x] It should also work on mobile devices.
 - [x] Frameworks are **not allowed**.

 ## Additional Requirements (we do not need to implement all of these)